 Your prenuptial agreement mentions chickens.

-You have jacked up your home to look for a dog, or ripped up the boards from a porch to accomplish the same task.
+You have jacked up your home to look for a dog.

 You have a relative living in your garage.